5l1v3r1/beef-drive/README.md

 ### Slides
-The slides from our talk at [Zero Nights 2015](http://2015.zeronights.org/) are available [here] (http://www.slideshare.net/dnkolegov/zn27112015).
+The slides from our talk at [Zero Nights 2015](http://2015.zeronights.org/) are available [here](http://www.slideshare.net/dnkolegov/zn27112015).

 ### Video
 The demonstration is available [here](http://www.youtube.com/watch?v=_RfBUEcvynM).